rasheedelkassed/CS373/index.md

 ![InterestingPicture](/images/InterestingPicture.PNG)

 Now I need to pick a dirty sample and figure out what it does in depth...
 File 00670F2B9631D0F97C7CfC6C764DD9D9 adds an internet explorer icon to the user's desktop after it is ran.
 This is because the program has also changed the internet homepage.
-What this does is whenever you run internet explorer, you are sent to a malicous website with no time to react.
+What this does is whenever you run internet explorer, you are sent to a malicious website with no time to react.
 With the running of this program, several files are created.
 First, a file called Dx.bat is created that copies bad.exe to c:\qusla.exe.
-This file also addes a registry key.
+This file also added a registry key.
 ![HiddenAttrib](/images/HiddenAttrib.PNG)

-Then, a file named text.txt is created whose contents seems to be the end of the malicous homepage's url.
+Then, a file named text.txt is created whose contents seems to be the end of the malicious homepage's url.
 ![TextFile](/images/TextFile.PNG)

 A file named R000000000012.clb is also created, but I have no idea what it does.